What Is Curated Content?

-Curated content can be sourced from external publications, social media, podcasts, videos, and other digital platforms.
+Curated content can come from external sites, social media, podcasts, videos and other digital sources.

-It differs from original content that it is not created by the curator but rather selected and presented by them.
+It's different from original content because it's not made by the curator, just selected and presented by them.

 Benefits of Curated Content